ramirza1/Rehan-Mirza/_pages/about.md

       Center for Information Networks and Democracy</a> at Penn.</p>
     </div>
   </div>
   <p>This site is a space to share my work, including research projects, writing, my CV, and a blog (updated regularly… I hope).
+I’ve built <em>Pensieve</em>, a tool I use to process and semantically search my research notes and the papers I’ve read.
+Take a look <a href="https://pensieve-live.streamlit.app" target="_blank" rel="noopener noreferrer">here</a>, or set up your own version <a href="https://github.com/ramirza1/pensieve-project-template" target="_blank" rel="noopener noreferrer">here</a>!
 I've also put together some advice for prospective applicants based on what I've learned along the way.</p>

   <p>Whether you're a potential collaborator, a prospective student looking for advice, or just want to chat tech and policy – please feel free to reach out.
 Let's connect!</p>